ameya98/GeneticAlgorithmsRepo/function_maximize_dir/README.md

 ## function_maximize_genetic
-**function_maximize_genetic** is a package that solves the problem of maximizing non-convex objective functions in 2-dimensions, with a genetic algorithm approach.
+**function_maximize_genetic** is a package that takes a genetic algorithm approach to maximization problem of non-convex objective functions in two dimensions.

-The idea is to sample an evolving population of points converging to the function maximum.
+The idea is to sample an evolving population of points converging to the function maximum over many iterations.

 Given a function on two variables x and y, say:
 ```python